abhin333/abhin333/README.md

 - 👋 Hi, I’m ABHIN V
 - 👀 I’m interested in it field like web developer and software engnieer
-- 🌱 I’m currently learning bca final year
+- 🌱 I’m currently working as a software developer in kerala
-- 💞️ I’m looking to collaborate on  internship or mca
 - 📫 How to reach me abhinpradeepan@gmail.com

 <!---